IPA_MOD(3) IPA_MOD(3)

 This function is called when IPA utility outputs the parsed con-

-nal number of a section with the given section ID.
-If a module
+ordinal number of a section with the given section ID.
+If a

-has some configuration for this section, then it should output
+module has some configuration for this section, then it should

-this configuration.
-A module should not directly output any
+output this configuration.
+A module should not directly output

-configuration, instead it should use one of the functions from
+any configuration, instead it should use one of the functions

 ac_pre_init